Serena Di Gaetano, Board Member

 Currently she is Vice President of the Professional Association of Austrian Restorers ÖRV, board member of the European Network for Conservation-Restoration Education ENCoRE, and is currently the Austrian Delegate at the European Confederation of Conservators-Restorers’ Organizations ECCO.

-Nico Broers, Treasurer
+Nico Broers, Deputy Chair

 Saint Luc Higher Education in Arts, Belgium